Blog

 Air cleaning measures remove airborne contaminants and help protect the HVAC system.
 Use a mid-efficiency air filter.
 If household members suffer respiratory ailments, such as asthma and allergies, you may also consider installing a whole-home electronic air cleaner and a UV light system.
 These air cleaners remove or destroy micro-organisms and debris, and help everyone breathe easier.

-For more tips to improve indoor air quality in winter, please contact the experts at McWilliams & Son Heating & Air.
+For more tips to improve indoor air quality in winter, please contact the experts at McWilliams Heating, Cooling and Plumbing.
 Remember this article Indoor Air Quality in the Winter: How to Breathe Easy in a Well-Sealed Home.